RuvinSL/webpage-analyzer/README.md

 ## Documentation:

-### Mention about project overview, prerequisites, technology used (URLs for BE and FE, DevOps, URLs for API docs, API specs)
+### Project overview, prerequisites, technology used (URLs for BE and FE, DevOps, URLs for API docs, API specs)
 Pending updates

-### Mention any external dependencies, how to install them if there are any
+### Any external dependencies, how to install them if there are any
 Pending updates

-### Mention setup instructions for installation to run the project
+### Setup instructions for installation to run the project
 My Local Docker Version is: 28.1.1, build 4eba377

 1. Clone the repo OR download zip and extract into a folder